balonsog/Vue-Fundamentals-Course/theory/class4.md

 ### Scoped styles

 The scoped attribute isn't part of Vue by default, this comes from our Webpack vue-loader.
-You'll notice that after adding this, the button styles are specific to our fancy-button component only.
-If we look at the differences between the two buttons in the following screenshot, we can see that one is merely a button and the other is styling a button with a randomly generated data attribute.
-This stops the browser from applying the styles to both button elements in this scenario.

 When using scoped CSS within Vue, keep in mind that rules created within the component won't be accessible globally across the application: